-Velvet has two life stage: a cyst form and a free swimming form.
-Starting stage, i.e., infected is the free swimming stage.
+Velvet has two life stages: a cyst form and a free-swimming form.
+Starting stage, i.e., infected, is the free-swimming stage.
 During this stage, the velvet parasites drive itself through the water until it finds a suitable host.
-Then attach to gills or skin of the molly and form cyst working to release 100 of free swimming piscinoodinium.
-The release piscinoodinium go in search of another host and cycle begins again.
+Then attach to gills or skin of the molly and form cyst working on releasing 100 of free-swimming piscinoodinium.
+The release piscinoodinium goes in search of another host, and the cycle begins again.
 Therefore, velvet is very contagious.

 Copper sulfate seems to the best treatment.
 Be extra careful, overdose with copper sulfate can easily kill or poison your mollies.
 You should change the water slowly after treatment is complete.
-But only free swimming stage is affected by copper sulfate, not the cyst.
+But only the free-swimming stage is affected by copper sulfate, not the cyst.

 Prevention is Better than Cure

-As we know, prevention is better than cure, therefore, taking preventive measure is essential.
+As we know, prevention is better than cure; therefore, taking preventive measures is essential.

-- Take a best tank size aquarium with heavily planted to avoid stress to your mollies.
+- Take the best tank size aquarium with heavily planted to avoid stress to your mollies.

 - Always avoid a sudden change in the water parameter.

-- Quarantine your new mollies for 40 days which prevent spreading of most parasites into the tank.
+- Quarantine your new mollies for 40 days, which prevents the spreading of most parasites into the tank.